 In 2008, nine governors from Brazil, Indonesia, and the U.S. signed MOUs on climate and forests cooperation that launched the Governors’ Climate and Forests (GCF) Task Force.
 The GCF Task Force was designed to advance jurisdiction-wide approaches to low emissions development and Reducing Emissions from Deforestation and forest Degradation (REDD+).
 Since its first meeting in 2009, the GCF Task Force has more than tripled its membership (from 10 to 38) and expanded its reach to include jurisdictions from ten countries (Brazil, Colombia, Ecuador, Indonesia, Ivory Coast, Mexico, Nigeria, Peru, Spain, and the United States).

-The GCF Task Force includes tropical states and provinces that are leading the way in building robust jurisdictional programs to protect forests and climate while enhancing rural livelihoods.
+The GCF Task Force includes tropical forest states and provinces that are leading the way in building robust jurisdictional programs to protect forests and climate while enhancing rural livelihoods.
 The GCF Task Force also includes the only jurisdiction in the world (California) that is considering provisions that would recognize emissions reductions from jurisdictional REDD+ programs as part of its mandatory cap-and-trade program.
 Notably, the GCF Task Force includes large clusters of states and provinces in importance tropical forest countries such as Brazil, Indonesia, Mexico, and Peru.
 The states and provinces within these countries have their own GCF Task Force country coordinators that support their ongoing efforts to share experiences, identify best practices, and develop common positions.

 The GCF Task Force was created to respond directly to the fundamental problems of tropical deforestation and climate change, and the related problems of ecological disruption, biodiversity loss, food/energy/water insecurity, and rural poverty.